 The first step in determining the relationship between RDA and potential regional members was for Council to draft a white paper.
 This was consulted on at Plenary 11 in Berlin where a decision was made to convene a small task force of regional representatives to further iterate the proposal.
 A draft framework that outlines the mutual expectations and benefits between RDA and the Regions was developed.
 This was reviewed by Council in June 2018 and an open regional engagement meeting was held at Plenary 12 in Gaborone to begin a period of consultation.
-The consultation will continue to the end of this year, when the implementation and conversations on Formal Arrangements with Regions will begin.

 - RDA Regions are proposed as a new membership category.
 This does not supersede individual membership, which remains free and open to all, irrespective of whether the Region in which they are based is a contributing partner.
 This also does not supersede organisational membership of RDA.
 The implications of the regional engagement framework model for organisational membership will be investigated by Council together with the Organisational Advisory Board (OAB).

 - The development of RDA Regions is envisaged as a mechanism to ensure the ongoing success and sustainability of RDA.
 Formal arrangements will be agreed between the RDA Foundation and Regions to outline the contributions and benefits each brings to the partnership.

 - Regions are expected to make a scaled financial contribution, based on GDP.
 In addition, there should be a separate in-kind contribution to the Secretariat.
 Several indicators besides GDP (e.g. GERD, grant agency budgets, population) were explored, but ultimately GDP was selected because of its acceptance as a global standard, easy access, reliability, and it is regularly updated.
 However, suggestions for other types of reliable indicators are welcome.